johnnovak/RML-Amiga/docs/docs/games/m-o.md

 - To start the game, double-click on the **MarbleMadness!** disk icon, then on the **MarbleMadness!** icon.

+- Saves the high scores to the game disk.

 ## Moonstone: A Hard Days Knight